 Ireland is without a doubt a brilliant destination for tourists.
 It’s a favoured destination of Americans, of course, and the French and Germans adore the place too.
 But did you know there’s more than just Dublin, the Guinness Storehouse, and the Blarney Stone to see and do here?
 We have arguably one of the most picturesque coastlines in the world, and it’s covered in majestic mountains and tranquil lakes too.
-What’s more, our whole country and especially our Atlantic seashore are dotted with some of Europe’s finest walking and hiking trails, such as the Kerry Way and the Wicklow Mountains.
+What’s more, our whole country and especially our Atlantic seashore are dotted with some of Europe’s finest walking and hiking trails, such as the Dingle Way, the Kerry Way and the Wicklow Mountains.

 Today we’ve summarised five simple reasons why Ireland has some of the nicest, safest and most accessible hiking trails in the world.

 Although the North Atlantic seems quite inhospitable, and it sure can be at times, it provides a welcome gift in the form of much-need insulation.
 Ireland’s proximity to the north pole shocked me when I first moved here.
 Its average latitude of just over 53 degrees north makes it as far up as Newfoundland and Labrador in Canada, and even further north than countries like Mongolia!
 The ocean waters surrounding this tiny island envelop us like a warm blanket.
 When combined with the air currents bringing us warmer temperatures from the south, it means we never get anywhere as cold as Canada and Mongolia, providing near year-round temperatures for hiking and hillwalking.
 The temperature on the west coast of Ireland rarely drops below freezing even in the depths of winter.

 Never too hot